C-Basco/DodgeTheCreeps-Ported-CPP/README.md

 - The timer doesn't run out but creep spawn randomness creates difficulty in avoiding them.
 This allows for an engaging challenge.

 ## GDExtension Plugin Gameplay

-### Overview
+#### Overview
-In this section, we'll explore the gameplay mechanics and features enabled by the GDExtension plugin in your Godot project.
-The GDExample node provided by the plugin serves as a versatile tool for creating dynamic animations and interactions within your game.
+The GDExtension plugin enhances gameplay by enabling dynamic movement, animation, and collision detection for the player character.
+The `Player` class serves as the centerpiece of player interaction in the game.

-### GDExample Node
+#### GDExample Node
-The GDExample node, derived from the Sprite2D class, serves as the centerpiece of dynamic animations in your game.
-It offers the following features:
+The `Player` class, derived from the `Area2D` class, provides the following features:

-- Dynamic Movement: The node utilizes sine and cosine functions to generate dynamic movement patterns, creating visually appealing animations.
-- Custom Properties: Through the use of custom properties like amplitude and speed, developers can fine-tune the behavior of the node to suit specific gameplay requirements.
-- Signal Emission: The node emits signals, such as position_changed, allowing for seamless integration with other nodes and scripts in your game.
+- Dynamic Movement: Handles player input and updates the player's position based on velocity.
+- Animation: Changes the player character's animation based on its movement direction, enhancing visual feedback.
+- Collision Detection: Detects collisions between the player character and other objects, triggering game events.

-### Integrating GDExample into Gameplay
+#### Integrating GDExample into Gameplay
-Here's how you can integrate the GDExample node into your gameplay:
+To integrate the `Player` class into gameplay:

-- Node Placement: Add the GDExample node to your scene hierarchy in the Godot editor.
+1. **Node Placement**: Add the `Player` node to your scene hierarchy in the Godot editor.
-- Property Adjustment: Fine-tune the properties of the GDExample node, such as amplitude and speed, to achieve the desired animation behavior.
+2. **Property Adjustment**: Fine-tune the properties of the `Player` node, such as speed and animation, to achieve desired gameplay behavior.
-- Signal Handling: Connect the position_changed signal emitted by the GDExample node to other nodes or scripts to trigger specific actions based on its position changes.
+3. **Signal Handling**: Connect signals emitted by the `Player` node to other nodes or scripts to trigger specific actions based on game events.

-### Example Use Cases
-- Dynamic Obstacles: Use the GDExample node to create dynamic obstacles that move in sinusoidal patterns, adding challenge and variety to your game levels.
-- Animated Collectibles: Utilize the dynamic movement capabilities of the GDExample node to create visually appealing animated collectible items that players can interact with.
-- Environmental Effects: Implement environmental effects such as floating platforms or swaying foliage using the GDExample node to enhance the immersive experience of your game world.

-### Customization and Expansion
+#### Customization and Expansion
 Feel free to customize the GDExample node further or extend its functionality to suit your specific gameplay needs.
 You can modify the node's behavior by adjusting its properties, adding new methods, or implementing additional signals as required by your game design.